 Throughout the award period, each cooperator reports its performance quarterly for periods not to exceed three (3) months of activity ending on March 31, June 30, September 30, and December 31.
 These quarterly performance reports are due thirty (30) days after the last day of the quarter.
 Much of the content of the report is discussed above in IV.B.2.d.
 Performance Measurement.
-A copy of the template used for filing the report online is available at trade.gov/mdcp.
+A copy of the template used for filing the report online is available at trade.gov/mdcp, cooperator resources, cooperator basics, quarterly performance reports.